 Did it get colder since she got home.?
 It sure felt like it.
 She pressed the button again to silence the car before investigating what could be setting it off.
-First she checked the driver’s door to see if it was ajar.
+First, she checked the driver’s door to see if it was ajar.
 It wasn’t.
 There were no trees overhead to drop anything onto the car.
 It was bizarre.
 Cold and annoyed, she turned to go back inside but stopped.

 In the fresh snow were footprints all around the car.
 How did she not notice them at first?
 There were dozens of them going in all directions, circling the car.
-Maybell raised her head to see over the hood and noticed a trail of footprints leading toward the car.
-She followed the path with her eyes and when she saw it lead to the trees nearby, a shiver ran down her spine.
+Maybell raised her head to look over the hood and noticed a trail of footprints leading toward the car.
+She followed the path with her eyes and when she saw it led to the trees nearby, a shiver ran down her spine.

-If someone, or what looked like a group of people, came out of the woods and circled her car, where did they go?
+If someone, or what looked like a group of people, came out of the woods, and circled her car, where did they go?
 There were no footprints leading away from the vehicle.
-On closer inspection, the prints were much too small to be an adult’s.
+On closer inspection, the prints were much too small to be an adults.
 Suddenly, she felt like she was being watched and knew it was time to go inside.

-It took her a half an hour to calm down, but now there she was, drinking hot tea and watching her streaming services.
+It took her half an hour to calm down, but now there she was, drinking hot tea and watching her streaming services.
 Then, from outside, she heard the loud blare of a trumpet.
 It played a few notes and then all was silent again.
 Then she heard a drum.
 The beat was low, slow, and eerie.
 The trumpet played and then there was a banjo.
 There was a concert playing outside her house in the snow and she lived in the middle of nowhere.

 Maybell shot up and rushed to the door, but before she could get to it, the music had stopped.
 She peaked outside.
 It was dusk and would be dark soon.
 A part of her wanted to call the police, but the whole thing was just so crazy, she felt like she was losing her mind.
 She turned to walk back to the couch when three loud knocks at the door nearly made her leap out of her skin.